 They also supplied sugar for Food and Beverages Industries and services to clients such as Coke, Pepsi, Cadbury, and Nestle.

-The Indian Potash in collaboration with state-owned trading firm MMTC runs a jewellery showroom, “IPL Swarnalaya” in New Delhi.
-The showroom deals in jewellery, medallions and MMTC”s silver jewellery brand, “Sanchi”.
+The Indian Potash in collaboration with state-owned trading firm MMTC runs a jewelry showroom, “IPL Swarnalaya” in New Delhi.
+The showroom deals in jewelry, medallions, and MMTC”s silver jewelry brand, “Sanchi”.